 Everyone agrees that it’s important to live in the moment, but the bigger question is how?

 In her biography, Eat, Pray, Love, Elizabeth Gilbert wrote about a friend who exclaimed whenever she saw a beautiful place, ”It is exquisite.
 I want to come back here again.’’ ”It takes all convincing’’ says Elizabeth, ”to try and tell her that she is here already.’’

 Often, we are so trapped in our thoughts of the past and the future that we forget to enjoy what is happening around us.
 We eat good food and think, ”This isn’t as good as what I ate last week.’’
 We sip coffee in a restaurant and think, ”I hope I get to come back here.’

-What we should be doing instead is to relish and enjoy whatever we are doing at present- what psychologists often refer to as savouring.
-This could be while taking a shower, eating pastry or talking to a client.
+What we should be doing instead is to relish and enjoy whatever we are doing at present- what psychologists often refer to as savoring.
+This could be while taking a shower, eating a pastry or talking to a client.
 Just relax and enjoy the moment.
-Meditation is a great way to practise being present and bringing awareness to your mind, body and emotions.
+Meditation is a great way to practice being present and bringing awareness to your mind, body and emotions.
 Creating a habit of meditation is an easy way to clear your mind, raise awareness and improve your mood daily.